linetools/linetools/docs/abscomp.rst

-If one inputs a set of AbsLine(s) with column density measurements, the column densities are synthesized at Instantiation unless one sets skip_synth=True.
+If one inputs a set of AbsLine(s) with column density measurements, the column densities are synthesized at instantiation unless one sets skip_synth=True.

 There are two approaches to synthesis: